 Display scales

-Products with curve and surface features and where the product can be expected to be viewed over large scale ranges should consider developing a policy for specifying maximum and minimum scales for features and datasets..
-Such products when intended for use primarily along with specific other scale-dependent products should consider harmonising scale ranges for example to avoid apparent relative displacement of features when one product changes to a dataset at a different scale range.
+Products with curve and surface features and where the product can be expected to be viewed over large scale ranges should consider developing a policy for specifying maximum and minimum scales for features and datasets.
+Such products when intended for use primarily along with specific other scale-dependent products should consider harmonizing scale ranges for example to avoid apparent relative displacement of features when one product changes to a dataset at a different scale range.

 For coverage products, grid cell size and total extent will obviously visually interact with each other and with the defined portrayal symbology, if any, in a manner that is dependent on display scale when the product displayed on a screen.
-While displays of gridded products can be thinned to reduce displayed symbol density, ecessive thinning will make the product less as less useful at extreme viewing scales compared to grid cell size.
-Scale ranges should be therefore be calculated for grid coverage products as well, taking into account at least grid extent, grid cell size, and symbol sizes, if product portrayal is based on symbol rather than an area fill.
+While displays of gridded products can be thinned to reduce displayed symbol density, excessive thinning will make the product less useful at extreme viewing scales compared to grid cell size.
+Scale ranges should therefore be calculated for grid coverage products as well, taking into account at least grid extent, grid cell size, and symbol sizes, if product portrayal is based on symbol rather than on area fill.

 Additional information